-In this project, we developed a new probabilistic framework that allows mobile robots to autonomously learn deep generative models of their environments that span multiple levels of abstraction.
-Unlike traditional approaches that integrate engineered models for low-level features, geometry, and semantic information, our approach leverages recent advances in Sum-Product Networks (SPNs) and deep learning to learn a generative model of a robot's spatial environment, from low-level input to semantic interpretations.
+In this project, we developed a new probabilistic framework that allows mobile robots to autonomously learn deep, generative models of their environments that span multiple levels of abstraction.
+Unlike traditional approaches that combine engineered models for low-level features, geometry, and semantics, our approach leverages recent advances in Sum-Product Networks (SPNs) and deep learning to learn a single, universal model of the robot's spatial environment.
+Our model is fully probabilistic and generative, and represents a joint distribution over spatial information ranging from low-level geometry to semantic interpretations.

-Experiments on laser range data from a mobile robot show that the proposed single universal model obtains accuracy or efficiency superior to models fine-tuned to specific sub-problems, such as Generative Adversarial Networks (GANs) or SVMs.
+Experiments on laser-range data from a mobile robot show that the proposed universal model obtains performance superior to state-of-the-art models fine-tuned to one specific task, such as Generative Adversarial Networks (GANs) or SVMs.